-Japan survey finds maladies resembling cervical cancer vaccine side-effects in patients who didn't receive shot | The Japan Times
+Study questions cervical cancer vaccine side effects | The Japan Times

-Health problems regarded as side effects of cervical cancer vaccines, including bodily pain, have also been found in people who did not have the vaccinations, a survey by the health ministry showed Monday.
+Health problems regarded as side effects of cervical cancer vaccines have also been found in people who did not have the vaccinations, according to a health ministry study.

-The survey found that the share of people with such health problems among those who received vaccinations stood at 27.8 per 100,000 citizens in Japan, while the number of unvaccinated people with the same symptoms came to 20.4 per 100,000.
+The study found that the share of people across Japan with such health problems among those who received vaccinations stood at 27.8 per 100,000, while the number of unvaccinated people with the same symptoms came to 20.4 per 100,000.
 Among male patients not subject to the vaccination, 20.2 per 100,000 suffered from such symptoms.

-The ministry denied that the results of the survey will immediately lead it to restart recommendations for vaccinations for the cancer that have been suspended since 2013 due to the side-effects.
-The survey does not determine whether there is causality between the vaccinations and the symptoms, ministry officials said.
+The ministry denied that the results will immediately lead it to restart recommendations for the vaccinations, which have been suspended since 2013 due to the perceived side effects.
+The study did not determine whether there is causality between the vaccinations and the symptoms, ministry officials said.

-The survey, conducted by a research team formed by the ministry, including Tomotaka Sobue, a professor at Osaka University, covered patients in all hospitals across Japan with more than 200 beds, and half of the smaller hospitals.
+The study, conducted by a research team that included Tomotaka Sobue, a professor at Osaka University, covered patients in all hospitals across Japan with more than 200 beds, and half of the smaller hospitals.

-Between July and December 2015, the team looked for patients then 12 to 18 years old with the symptoms for more than three months who also had problems working or attending school.
+Between July and December 2015, the team looked for patients then 12 to 18 years old who had the symptoms for more than three months and also had problems working or attending school.
 Further details of the symptoms were requested from hospitals answering that they had such patients.

 The survey showed that while almost the same share of vaccinated and unvaccinated people experiencing the symptoms had headaches and stomachaches, vaccinated patients suffered more from systemic pain, gait disturbance, tiredness and a weakening grip.